Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering

-Tests \eqref{test:LB} and \eqref{test:ADF} are used to assess the randomness of the sequence of consecutive clusters visited, while tests \eqref{test:runs} and \eqref{test:OBD} are applied to the sequence of times spent in the clusters.
-Table \ref{tests_gcm} contains the results of tests \eqref{test:LB}, \eqref{test:ADF}, and \eqref{test:OBD} for the analyzed trajectory in the GCM model.
-Since in this case we obtained three attractor ruins, we use test \eqref{test:OBD} instead of test \eqref{test:runs} because it is more suitable for non-binary categorical data.
-We remark that Table~\ref{tests_gauss} discussed in Section~\ref{sec:gaussian} contains the values for the considered example of the mutually coupled Gaussian map.
-For that model, we apply test \eqref{test:runs} instead of test \eqref{test:OBD}, which is applicable to binary data because only two attractor ruins were detected in that case.
-We apply all the tests for point labels obtained after assigning isolated points to clusters corresponding to the surrounding points in the time series, as explained in Section~\ref{sec:chaotic}.
-We use the implementation of test \eqref{test:OBD} provided on \cite{code_runs_test}, see \cite{Walk2014}.
+Table \ref{tests_gcm} contains the results of tests \eqref{test:LB}, \eqref{test:ADF} and \eqref{test:OBD} for the analyzed trajectory in the GCM model.
+Note that since in this case we have three attractor ruins, we use O'Brien--Dyck runs test instead of Wald--Wolfowitz.
+We apply all the tests for the corrected point labels obtained after assigning isolated points to attractor ruins or to the chaotic transition state, according to the surrounding points in the time series, as explained earlier.
+The statistical tests in this paper are carried out using the significance level $\alpha = 0.05$.
+We use the implementation of test \eqref{test:OBD} provided on~\cite{code_runs_test}, see~\cite{Walk2014}.